navdeepsekhon/kafkaer/README.md

 If they are same - nothing.

+If flag `--preserve-partition-count` is used, partitions will not be updated.

 ### All other configs:
 All other configs will be updated to the new values from config.